-Secured claims in respect of movable property rank in the following order: pledge, special notarial bonds, perfected general notarial bonds, debtors and creditors liens and finally, hypothecs.
+Secured claims in respect of movable property can take the form of: pledge, special notarial bonds, perfected general notarial bonds, debtors and creditors liens and finally, hypothecs.

 If the proceeds of the relevant hypothecated, pledged or retained asset are insufficient to cover an investor's claim, an investor will have a claim against the insolvent estate for the balance; however, no longer as a secured creditor, but as a concurrent creditor, unless they have chosen to rely exclusively on the proceeds of their security when submitting their claim.